“Providing a distinctive, effective approach to recovery.”

 At Robin Toler and Associates, we believe in the individuality of every person.
 No single recovery program or intervention will fit all individuals.
 The goal of recovery is to allow the individual full responsibility for their values, goals, and choices.
 Healthy people make choices to create and inform their own future.

-As a licensed addictions counselor, Toler is dedicated to providing high quality counseling services with integrity regardless of gender, sexual orientation, race, religious affiliation, ethnicity, class, ability, age or status.
+As a licensed addiction counselor, Toler is dedicated to providing high quality counseling services with integrity regardless of gender, sexual orientation, race, religious affiliation, ethnicity, class, ability, age or status.
 Health, well-being, and quality of life is our top priority.
 Recovering from substance use, abuse or dependence is not easy.
 We believe recovery is possible for those who want to make it happen.
 However not everyone desires recovery.

 Identifying the Signs and Symptoms